sumcoinlabs/sumcoinj.org/getting-started-js.md

 });
 {% endhighlight %}

 Here we can see that we're blocking again and measuring the ping time to the remote peer.
-Note that this is not an ICMP (internet level) ping, but rather a Bitcoin protocol specific ping message.
+Note that this is not an ICMP (internet level) ping, but rather a Sumcoin protocol specific ping message.

 Let's do that again, but this time in an async way: